 Eat nutritious food

 Focus 95% of your diet on healthy, nutritious food.
 Then, the remaining 5% should be other choices you really enjoy.
 If ice cream is your thing, take time to savor it—it’s ok!
+For more information about food during pregnancy, read our article about food cravings, aversions, what to eat and what to avoid.

 Add a Few Calories